horbise/Flappy-Slime/README.md

 # Flappy Slime

-Endless runner inspiré de Flappy Bird, où un slime vert doit éviter des obstacles bleus défilants.
+Endless runner inspired by Flappy Bird, where a green slime has to avoid scrolling blue obstacles.

-## Contrôles
+## Controls
-- **Espace** : faire sauter le slime
+- **Space** : up the slime

 ## Installation
-avoir python puis
+have python and
 pip install pygame
+pip install pygame_menu

-## À venir
+## Coming soon
-- Hauteur aléatoire des obstacles
-- Écran de game over
+- random obstacle
+- new bioms